-In \cite{FischerSchrittesser_2021} Fischer and Schrittesser constructed a maximal eventually different family indestructible by countably supported iteration or product of Sacks-forcing of any length, and they improve this result by showing a coanalytic such family exists in {\sf L}.
-Specifically, a Sacks indestructible maximal eventually different family can be constructed in {\sf L} in a $\Sigma_2^1$ way, and then \cite[Theorem 8]{FischerSchrittesser_2021} showed that the existence of a $\Sigma_2^1$ is equivalent to the existence of a coanalytic maximal eventually different family.
-Their argument follows the structure of Törnquists proof \cite{Tornquist_2013} for the case of mad families.
+In \cite{FischerSchrittesser_2021} Fischer and Schrittesser construct a maximal eventually different family indestructible by a countable support iteration or product of Sacks-forcing of any length, and that moreover a coanalytic such family exists in {\sf L}.
+Specifically, the construction of \cite{FischerSchrittesser_2021} can be carried out in {\sf L} in a $\Sigma_2^1$ way, and \cite[Theorem 8]{FischerSchrittesser_2021} establishes that the existence of a $\Sigma_2^1$ maximal eventually different family is equivalent to the existence of a coanalytic such family; this last argument follows the structure of Törnquist's original \cite{Tornquist_2013} for the case of mad families.
 In the context of functions, \cite{FischerSchrittesser_2021} obtains a $\Pi_1^1$ set from one which is $\Sigma_2^1$ by a continuous coding of two reals $(f,y) \in \bairespace \times \bairespace$ into one $g \in \bairespace$, so that when $(f,y) \mapsto g$ is applied to the $\Pi_1^1$ subset of which the $\Sigma_2^1$ med family is a projection, the resulting image is still maximal eventually different.
-This is achieved by directly coding both $f$ and the real $y$ into the function values of the functions composing the coanalytic maximal eventually different family.
-We will prove the analogous result for Van Douwen families; however, we need a different coding argument as their coding argument destroys the property of being Van Douwen, and so the equivalence between $\Sigma_2^1$ and $\Pi_1^1$ Van Douwen families required a different coding argument, used below.
+This is achieved by directly coding both $f$ and the real $y$ into the function values of $g$.
+However, their coding destroys the property of being Van Douwen, and so the equivalence between $\Sigma_2^1$ and $\Pi_1^1$ Van Douwen families required a different coding argument, used below.

 \begin{theorem} If there is a $\Sigma^1_2$ Van Douwen family, then there is a $\Pi^1_1$ Van Douwen family of the same size. \end{theorem}

 \begin{proof} Define functions $\chi_0, \chi_1 : \bairespace \times \cantorspace \to \bairespace$